paul-nechifor/phonetic-english/readme.md

 # Phonetic English

-Transforms English spelling to be phonetic.
+Transforms English to a phonetic spelling.

 ## Usage